 Whether old or new, tea brands, without a doubt, go to all extremes with their packaging design.

-Several aspects make your product attractive, including the box you ship it in, the stand-up pouches you package your loose leaf tea in, and even the tea bags themselves.
+Several aspects make your product attractive, including the box you ship it in, the stand-up pouches you package your loose-leaf tea blends in, and even the tea bags themselves.

 Each part of the design must work together and build an overall voice for your brand.